6 Most Overpriced Sandwich Chains, According to Customers

-We looked at the current prices and customer sentiments regarding America's leading sandwich chains.
+We looked at prices and customer sentiments regarding America's leading sandwich chains.
 Are these sandwich-slingers really offering value for money?
-Here are the four fast-food sandwich chains that customers think are overpriced.
+Here are the five fast-food sandwich chains that customers think are overpriced.

 Founded by two firefighter brothers, Firehouse Subs got its start in the early 1990s and grew quickly during the 2000s, expanding to one thousand locations by 2016.
 The chain was acquired by Burger King's parent company late last year and is now on a Popeyes-style growth trajectory.

 But as popular as Firehouse Subs has become, there's no shortage of complaints about the chain's prices.
-One customer characterized the chain as "the definition of Finesse Gods," and others have reported paying anywhere from $13 to $16 for a single sandwich.
+Some have reported paying anywhere from $13 to $16 for a single sandwich.
 The chain's signature sub, The Hook and Ladder (packed with turkey breast and honey ham) currently goes for $9.55 for a medium size (seven to eight inches).

 But like the other chains on this list, Jimmy John's has its fair share of critics that say the chain's sandwiches just aren't worth the price.

-Even Jimmy John's fans seem to agree on this point, with one customer calling the chain's subs "[the] best tasting overpriced sandwiches."
+Even Jimmy John's fans seem to agree on this point, with one customer calling the chain's subs "overpriced Subway."

 Jersey Mike's Subs